 BRIEF BIO: Charles "Chas" Miller III is president and owner of Forward/Miller LLC, a consulting firm based in Rhode Island that provides management and consulting services on cultural travel, museums, philanthropy, and relationship building.
-His current work focuses on cultural travel and specifically working with Arrangements Abroad, a firm focused on specialized programs for museums, cultural institutions and alumni organizations.
+His current work focuses on cultural travel and specifically working with two groups: Classical Excursions and Arrangements Abroad.

 Before launching his firm of Forward/Miller in 1994, Miller worked at the National Trust for Historic Preservation (1985-1989, Headquarters and the Boston Office), the American Academy in Rome (1990-1995), Columbia University in the City of New York (2004-2008).
 Concurrent with ForwardMiller, he served for 14 years (until June 2018) as the Executive Director of Sir John Soane’s Museum Foundation, a time when it generated transformational funding, growth, and support to the world’s oldest historic house museum.
 He also serves as Executive Director of his family’s foundation, whose focus includes the arts, education, healthcare, heritage, and preservation.

 ~ ~ ~.